UsoltsevI/ThreeSorts/README.md

 # Using
 All work with the program can be done from the ThreeSorts folder.
 To start working with the program, run make, it will compile all the necessary files.

-You can use each of the suggested sorts separately, or you can make static or dynamic libraries out of them using the command 'make lib<sort prefix><dyn/st>'.Sort prefix means heap, ins, intro, pdq or tim, dyn = dynamic, st = static.
-For example 'make libheapdyn' compiles libheapsort.so in HeapSort folder.
+You can use each of the suggested sorts separately, or you can make static or dynamic libraries out of them using the command `make lib<sort prefix><dyn/st>`.Sort prefix means heap, ins, intro, pdq or tim, dyn = dynamic, st = static.
+For example `make libheapdyn` compiles libheapsort.so in HeapSort folder.
 Next, you can copy the header and .so file to the desired folder and use them if necessary.

 The test.c file was created in order to test all these sorts and compare.
 A brief description of its use is in the briefdescription.txt and examples are in the ems.txt.
 You do not need to write long names of these files every time to view the contents.
-The contents of the briefdescription.txt file are output to the terminal each time the 'make usage' command is run, and contents of the ems.txt are output to the terminal each time 'make ems' command is run.
+The contents of the briefdescription.txt file are output to the terminal each time the `make usage` command is run, and contents of the ems.txt are output to the terminal each time `make ems` command is run.
 From the main one, the program from the test.c file takes the amount of data from the standard input, then the data itself and sorts them in ascending order as int numbers.
 You can also tell the program the file with the answers, and it will output OK if everything matches, or it will output cell numbers where there are discrepancies.

 Input data format: <num of elem> <elem itself>.
 For the response verification data, the output format is the same.

 # Results and comparison
 ## Insertion sort
-The slowest sort is obviously the insertion sort The slowest sort is obviously insertion sort, because it has O(n^2) asymptotics.
+The slowest sort is obviously the insertion sort The slowest sort is obviously insertion sort, because it has O(n<sup>2</sup>) asymptotics.
 But it should be noted that on small arrays, insertion sort is the fastest and most efficient sorting.
 This is the reason why it is used in other algorithms when the amount of data falls below a certain threshold.
 TimSort, IntroSort, PatDefQsort apply it in their implementation.

 ## Heapsort
 HeapSort is the most memory-efficient, and at the same time has the asymptotics O(n logn).
 It is much faster than insertion sort and also does not require additional memory, except for allocating space for a variable for the swap function.
 But heapsort loses to qsort in time.